qxduddes/release_changelog/README.md

 ### Other Commit Types
 - feat: The new feature you're adding to a particular application
-- fix: A bug fix
+- fix: A bug fixes
 - style: Feature and updates related to styling
 - refactor: Refactoring a specific section of the codebase
 - test: Everything related to testing